makersacademy/chitter-challenge/chitter_classes_design_recipe.md

     # Returns all peeps by given User object.
   end

   # creates a new peep
+  # takes one argument: a Peep object
   def create(peep)
     # Executes the SQL query:
     # INSERT INTO peeps (content, date_and_time, user_id) VALUES ($1, $2, $3);